Matthew Cares Foundation International (MACFI)

 He noticed that the classrooms in the compound of a Baptist church were not being used during the weekdays.
 He asked the Pastor of the church if a school could be started and put that space to use.
 It would be a school for the parents that could not afford school fees for their children.
 The Pastor agreed, and became the headmaster.

 Matthew began an internet cafe that would be used to generate an income to pay school expenses.
 However, as word spread that a school was available for those unable to pay, his expenses quickly outgrew his income at the internet cafe.
 A vetting process is used to ensure that those attending truly are unable to pay for school fees at other schools.
 This helps to keep the class sizes manageable.
 Student teacher ratio is about 10:1, a dream ratio for any teacher.
-As of April 2019 there are 105 students enrolled.
+For the 2019-2020 school year there are 105 students enrolled.
 Parents help “pay” for their children by taking turns doing deep cleaning once a week.

 Click here to view the bios of the teachers at MACFI.
 You will be inspired by their life stories!